nrfconnect/sdk-nrf/doc/nrf/protocols/bt/bt_mesh/configuring.rst

 Additional configuration options
 ================================

-This section lists additional configuration options that can be used to configure behavior and performance of Bluetooth mesh.
+This section lists additional configuration options that can be used to configure behavior and performance of Bluetooth Mesh.
 The provided values are meant as suggestions only, and should be individually adjusted for each application.

 * :kconfig:option:`CONFIG_SYSTEM_WORKQUEUE_STACK_SIZE` - Sets the system workqueue stack size.